MicroEJ/docs/PlatformDeveloperGuide/systemView.rst

             SEGGER_SYSVIEW_SetRAMBase(SYSVIEW_RAM_BASE);
          }

-5. Add SystemView for MicroEJ CCO files in your BSP: ``com.microej.clibrary.thirdparty.systemview-1.3.0`` (or check the differences between pre-installed SystemView and CCO files)
+5. Add in your BSP the MicroEJ C component files for SystemView: ``com.microej.clibrary.thirdparty.systemview-1.3.0`` (or check the differences between pre-installed SystemView and C component files)
-6. Add SystemView for MicroEJ for FreeRTOS CCO files in your BSP: ``com.microej.clibrary.thirdparty.systemview-freertosxx-1.1.1`` (or check the differences between pre-installed SystemView and CCO files)
+6. Add in your BSP the MicroEJ C component files for SystemView FreeRTOS support : ``com.microej.clibrary.thirdparty.systemview-freertosxx-1.1.1`` (or check the differences between pre-installed SystemView and C component files)
-7. Install the implementation of MicroJvm monitoring over SystemView by adding CCO files in your BSP: ``com.microej.clibrary.llimpl.trace-systemview-2.1.0``
+7. Install the implementation of MicroJvm monitoring over SystemView by adding C component files in your BSP: ``com.microej.clibrary.llimpl.trace-systemview-2.1.0``
 8. Make FreeRTOS compatible with SystemView: open  ``FreeRTOSConfig.h`` and:

    * add ``#define INCLUDE_xTaskGetIdleTaskHandle 1``